-When you’re heading through airport security, it’s always a little stressful when you can’t quickly find your ID to present to the TSA agent.
+When you’re heading through airport security, it’s always a bit stressful when you can’t quickly find your ID to present to the TSA agent.
 Luckily, those days may soon be behind us—as long as you’re an iPhone user, at least.

-This week, Apple unveiled new technology that allows fliers to add their driver’s license or state ID to their Apple Wallet app and use their device to get through security.
+Apple recently unveiled new technology that allows fliers to add their driver’s license or state ID to their Apple Wallet app and use their device to get through security.
 That means travelers can simply swipe their iPhone or Apple Watch instead of showing a physical copy of their ID to security agents.
 The hope is to make airport security a little more efficient and secure.

 Setting up the new technology is fairly simple.
 Eligible fliers can scan their driver’s license or state ID into the Apple Wallet app (there are on-screen instructions to follow), then take and upload a selfie.
 “As an additional fraud prevention step, users will also be prompted to complete a series of facial and head movements during the setup process,” Apple states.